purpleidea/flabbergast/flabbergast-manual.md

     h : 10 < 5 # Yields False
     i : 1.0 >= -3 # Yields True

 Integers also have a few special suffixes for dealing with large values, including time.
 The suffixes `G`, `M`, and `k` are giga-, mega- and kilo-, respectively.
 These are the SI versions (powers of 1000).
 There are also the computer versions, `Gi`, `Mi` and `ki`, which are powers of 1024.
-For time durations, there are the suffixes `d`, `h`, `m`, and `s`, which express to `days`, `hours`, `minutes`, and `seconds` in seconds.
+For time durations, there are the suffixes `d`, `h`, `m`, and `s`, which express to days, hours, minutes, and seconds, respectively, in seconds.

     a : 4ki # Yields 4096
     b : 5G # Yields 5000 000 000
     c : 1h2m5s # Yields 3725

 Booleans are very much as expected, with `!` for logical negation, `&&` for short-circuiting conjunction, and `||` for short-circuiting disjunction.
-The comparison operators also work; one quirk is that they all work:
+The comparison operators also work; one quirk is that they all work, not just equal and not equal.
+This means that truth is greater than falsehood–don't read too much into it.

     a : True && False # Yields False
     b : False && Error "I don't care" # Yields False c : True != False # Yields True, this is XOR d : True > False # Yields True

 Strings support the usual C-style escape sequences, and Unicode escape sequences.
-They are also implicitly multi-line.
+They are also implicitly multi-line, like in shell.
 There is a special escape sequence `\()` which allows embedding an expression inside a string.
 Strings can also be joined using `&`.
 Comparison works lexicographically on the strings.

     a : "Single-line string."
     b : "Multi